mort666/bw-clients/libs/auth/src/common/login-strategies/README.md

 >
 > Each of those strategies extend the base [`LoginStrategy`](https://github.com/bitwarden/clients/blob/main/libs/auth/src/common/login-strategies/login.strategy.ts), which houses common login logic.

-The `LoginStrategyService` uses the `type` property on the credentials object to determine which of the specific login strategies should be initialized and used for the login process.
+The `LoginStrategyService` uses the `type` property on the credentials object to determine which specific login strategy should be initialized and used for the login process.

-For example, the `PasswordLoginCredentials` object has `type = 0` (which is `AuthenticationType.Password`).
+For example, the `PasswordLoginCredentials` object has `type` of `AuthenticationType.Password`.
 This tells the `LoginStrategyService` to initialize and use the `PasswordLoginStrategy` for the login process.

-Once the `LoginStrategyService` initializes the correct Login Strategy, it then calls the `logIn(...)` method defined on that particular Login Strategy.
+Once the `LoginStrategyService` initializes the appropriate strategy, it then calls the `logIn()` method defined on that strategy, passing in the credentials object as an argument.
+For example: `PasswordLoginStrategy.logIn(PasswordLoginCredentials)`.

 <br>

 ## The `logIn()` and `startLogin()` Methods

-Each login strategy has it's own implementation of the `logIn()` method.
-This method takes the credentials object as its sole argument (passed in from the `LoginStrategyService`) and triggers a process that perfoms the following common logic at minimum:
+Each login strategy has it's own unique implementation of the `logIn()` method, yet they all perform similar logic.

+The main purpose of the `logIn()` method is to take the credentials object (passed in from the `LoginStrategyService`) and perform the following general logic:

+1. Build a `LoginStrategyData` object
+2. Cache the `LoginStrategyData` object
+3. Call the `startLogin()` method on the base `LoginStrategy`

+Here are those steps in more detail:

-1. **Build a `LoginStrategyData` Object**
+1. **Build a `LoginStrategyData` object**

-   Each login strategy uses the credentials object to help build a type of `LoginStrategyData` object, which contains the data needed throughout the lifetime of the particular login strategy.
-Each login strategy has it's own class that implements the `LoginStrategyData` interface:
+   Each strategy uses the credentials object to help build a type of `LoginStrategyData` object, which contains the data needed throughout the lifetime of the particular strategy.

+   Each strategy has it's own class that implements the `LoginStrategyData` interface:
    - `PasswordLoginStrategyData`
    - `AuthRequestLoginStrategyData`
    - `SsoLoginStrategyData`
    - `WebAuthnLoginStrategyData`
    - `UserApiLoginStrategyData`

-   So in our ongoing example that uses the "Login with Master Password" method, we would call `PasswordLoginStrategy.logIn(passwordLoginCredentials)`, which in turn would build a `PasswordLoginStrategyData` object that contains the data needed throughout the lifetime of the `PasswordLoginStrategy`.
-That object is defined like so:
+   So in our ongoing example that uses the "Login with Master Password" method, the call to `PasswordLoginStrategy.logIn(PasswordLoginCredentials)` would build a `PasswordLoginStrategyData` object that contains the data needed throughout the lifetime of the `PasswordLoginStrategy`.

+   That `PasswordLoginStrategyData` object is defined like so:

    ```typescript
    export class PasswordLoginStrategyData implements LoginStrategyData {